Yandex.Maps is supported on iOS 10.0 and higher and on Android 4.1 and higher.

 At the moment, the route setting option is not available everywhere.
 If you can't set your route, let us know.

 Offline maps are city maps that are saved in your phone's memory.
-With offline maps, the app works faster and you consume less data bandwidth.
+With offline maps, the app works faster and you consume less data.

-See Download maps for information on how to download maps.
+See Offline maps for information about how to download maps.

 If your city's map is not included in the list of those that can be downloaded, send us a message and we will let you know when it becomes available.

 Road events are points on the map (set by users) that represent accidents, road work, speed cameras, road closures, raised bridges, etc.